Learn Python — every question, every answer

 pas6What does asyncio.create_task do?

-- ASchedules a coroutine to run on the loop and returns a Task✓ Correct answer
+- BSchedules a coroutine to run on the loop and returns a Task✓ Correct answer

 - CCreates a new event loop